EndPointCorp/end-point-blog/2023/12/building-real-time-application-with-signalr-and-.net8.md

 - **[Groups](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.signalr.hub.groups?view=aspnetcore-8.0)**: the group manager to manage connections in groups.

 `Clients.All` calls a method on all connected clients.
 So, control hub sends back the data received from one client, back to all connected clients.
-Similary, we can use `Clients.Caller` to send back data to client that invoked the hub method.
+Similarly, we can use `Clients.Caller` to send back data to client that invoked the hub method.

 Then, we need to register the services using `AddSignalR()` and configure the endpoints using `MapHub()` required by SignalR in `Program.cs`
 ```csharp